• Skip to primary navigation

 When you are ready to use it place it in a hot oven (200C / 400F) and bake for about 25 minutes until bubbling and golden.

-Pin for later
+Save for later

-Why not pin this fish pie recipe to one of your Pinterest boards so you can find it easily.
+Why not pin this fish pie recipe to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-Other recipes
+Related recipes

-• Monkfish kebabs with cherry tomatoes
+Monkfish kebabs with cherry tomatoes and button mushrooms

 A fish pie, with a perfectly browned crispy topping.